Available Data

 Merger Trees

-The chosen merger tree system used is consistent-trees.
-Please see the consistent-trees README for direct information pertaining to its running and output.
+The chosen merger tree system used is consistent-treesarrow-up-right.
+Please see the consistent-trees READMEarrow-up-right for direct information pertaining to its running and output.

 Was this helpful?